 Keeping cardboard boxes stamped with those green recycling logos in your hallways is not going to cut it.
 Today’s sustainability bar is held much higher.
-So the article’s author put together the following five tips, suggested by these green leaders, for those looking to go paperless:
+The article’s author has put together the following five tips, suggested by these green leaders in business, for those looking to go paperless:

 1) Utilize software and digital tools

 Pixels not paper.
 With lightning fast internet speeds and ever-increasing percentages of employees who grew up in front of screens and keyboards, holding on to archaic (and wasteful) ways of doing business is becoming less and less smart.